Despite tension, Xi says U.S.-China relations are stable

 China has expressed its concern about a possible U.S. plan to send military aircraft and ships to assert freedom of navigation in the South China Sea.

-China rejects U.S. involvement in the dispute and has blamed the United States for stoking tension by encouraging countries to engage in "dangerous behavior".
+China rejects U.S. involvement in the dispute and has blamed the United States for stoking tension by encouraging countries to engage in "dangerous behaviour".

 Xi told Kerry "the two sides should manage, control and handle disputes in an appropriate way so that the general direction of the bilateral relationship will not be affected", the official Xinhua news agency reported.